Mattia Zingaretti (Laurea, MSc, PGCert, FHEA)

 PhD Studentship: Arts and Humanities Research Council Doctoral Training Partnership (AHRC DTP), managed by the Scottish Graduate School for Arts & Humanities (SGSAH).

 - Zingaretti, M. (2020, October 21).
 Every translator is bilingual, but is every bilingual a translator?
 The role of bilingualism in translation.
-Edinburgh University Translation Society, Edinburgh, United Kingdom.
+Edinburgh University Translation Society, Edinburgh, Scotland.

 - (2019, June 4-7).
-University of Edinburgh Linguistics and English Language Postgraduate Conference, Edinburgh, United Kingdom.
+University of Edinburgh Linguistics and English Language Postgraduate Conference, Edinburgh, Scotland.

-- Spelorzi, R. and Zingaretti, M. (2021, September 17).
+- Spelorzi, R. & Zingaretti, M. (2021, September 17).
 A week abroad from the comfort of your home: Preliminary results of an intensive online language course [Paper presentation].
-The Third Year Abroad Conference - The Year Abroad: Reimagined, jointly organised online by Keele University and Regent's University London, United Kingdom.
+The Third Year Abroad Conference - The Year Abroad: Reimagined, jointly organised online by Keele University and Regent's University London, England.

-- Zingaretti, M. and Spelorzi, R. (2021, May 25).
+- Zingaretti, M. & Spelorzi, R. (2021, May 25).
 The challenges of inclusive education in times of distance learning [Paper presentation].
-Learning for Citizenship Conference - Supporting Migrant Students Through the Pandemic, Nottingham, United Kingdom.
+Learning for Citizenship Conference - Supporting Migrant Students Through the Pandemic, Nottingham, England.

-- Spelorzi, R., Zingaretti, M. and Przybycien K. (2021, June 15-17).
+- Spelorzi, R., Zingaretti, M. & Przybycien K. (2021, June 15-17).
 Rethinking participation for multilingual learners in hybrid teaching [Paper presentation].
-University of Edinburgh Learning and Teaching Conference, Edinburgh, United Kingdom.
+University of Edinburgh Learning and Teaching Conference, Edinburgh, Scotland.

 - Zingaretti, M. (2019, September 21).
 Between acquisition and attrition: First language change in late second language learners [Poster presentation].
-Bilingualism Matters Research Symposium, Edinburgh, United Kingdom.
+Bilingualism Matters Research Symposium, Edinburgh, Scotland.

 - Zingaretti, M. (2019, April 16–18).
 When a foreign language interferes with your native language: The relationship between L2 acquisition and L1 attrition in English-Italian and Italian-English bilingual adults [Poster presentation].
 Experimental Methods in Language Acquisition Research XV, Utrecht, Netherlands.